Conference Services Assistant (CSA)

 - Help maintain a clean and organized work environment (office, front desks, space required for tasks completion).

-- Be currently enrolled at WWU, or be officially admitted by Winter 2018.
+- Be currently enrolled at WWU or be officially admitted for Winter 2020.

 - Have a minimum cumulative GPA of 2.5.